-An issue was raised regarding the fact that the board was asked to approve the extension of borrowing when no need is foreseen while WLS secured government funds based on the premise of an expected hardship that other community entities facing hardship were unable to secure.
-In the early stages of the pandemic and at the time the PPP application was submitted, WLS felt there was a need to be very cautious in moving forward as that possibility existed of severe cuts from both State and County funding and the length of time the pandemic would last was unknown.
+Ms. Mills-Worthey raised an issue regarding the fact that the board was asked to approve the extension of borrowing when no need is foreseen while WLS secured government funds based on the premise of an expected hardship that other community entities facing hardship were unable to secure.
+In the early stages of the pandemic and at the time the PPP application was submitted, WLS felt there was a need to be very cautious in moving forward as the possibility existed of severe cuts from both State and County funding and the length of time the pandemic would last was unknown.